ARTICLES

 Flowers That Symbolize All Saints' Day

 It is traditional to go down to the cemetery and put flowers on the graves of loved ones.
-It is also quite common to picnic in the grounds.
+It is also quite common to picnic on the grounds.
 This happens in the Philippines for example where all the graves are adorned with fresh flowers.
 The kinds of flowers used are those traditional for putting on graves.

 A saint with pink mums